 The Brits were my “Best of 2009” – on stage in living breathing color: “The Death of The Fame’s Fear”.
 Lily, Lady and Hov.
 This was on to the next one from across the pond.
 As such, the show I see is from the POV of my top three.

 Her rendition of “The Fear” was a brilliant concept with precisely on-point production.
 She – the star – rode in on a glitterbomb rocket.
 Her faithful subjects below embodying the social landscape: fashionista femme fatales stroller-strutting their tikes to and fro, feet donning Blahniks, fingers fiddling with Blackberries; metrosexual misters in Dior and Daisy Dukes; tres chic commandos softly landing beneath their umbrella-ella-ella-eh shields and fuchsia fatigues… all backed by a mélange of Mirrored Sun headlines: noted.
-However, at the core of it all was Lily, the masterful maestro but meh executing manifestation of her social scope.
-She was to the weakest link in an otherwise ironclad chain.
+However, at the core of it all was Lily, the masterful-maestra-but-makeshift-executing manifestation of her social scope.
+She was the weakest link in an otherwise ironclad chain.
 She also won Best U.K. Female Solo Artist.
 Thankfully, she had a speech prepared because when you “don’t expect to win,” these things usually catch you off guard and at a loss for words – never Lily.

 Hov: Won – again.
 Performed “Empire State of Mind” – again.
 Luckily, Lil’ Mama doesn’t have a passport. #britwin

 Shawn – aka Best International Male – seemed more at ease at the podium here than he did anywhere the past year at an American awards show.
-He thanked Glast08 for giving him the opportunity to extend Hip-Hop to a once exclusively rock festival – that bloke with the guitar: head’s up he’s a fucking rockstar.
+He thanked Glast08 for giving him the opportunity to extend Hip-Hop to a once exclusively rock festival – that bloke with the guitar: head’s up he’s a fxxking rockstar.
 He also thanked the Spice Girls for being an inspiration.
 (Read: Mel “York version of Beyonce” B, thank you for inspiring me.
 Oh, wrong Bey?
 My B… #kanyeshrug).

 The miscellany – The Spice Girls won “Best Brits Performance” of the past three decades: win and then some.
 Courtney Love came out to “Tik Tok:” Courtney on rewind, Ke$ha on fast-forward, trainwreck on play.
 Liam Gallagher gave his Brit to the crowd – literally (hmm Cudi anyone…).
 Taylor Swift was somewhere applying Sharpie as eyeliner in an airplane bathroom – because she’s classy like that.
 Elsewhere, Kanye was recording the album that will be the bulk of this post in a year.